$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Basic notions

-In this section we are going to define the $\Uu_q(\mathfrak{sl}_n)$\textit{-spider category or $\mathfrak{sl}_n$-web-category} $\spid{n}$.
-We follow the description in the paper of Cautis, Kamnitzer and Morrison~\cite{ckm} (the reader should be careful since Mackaay uses in~\cite{mack1} a slightly different convention).
-That is, we first define the notion of the \textit{free} spider $\fspidn{n}$ and we define the category $\spid{n}$ as a certain quotient of it.
 Our convention for reading diagrams is from bottom to top and left to right.
-With \textit{diagram} we mean oriented, planar graphs with labeled edges, where all vertices are either part of the boundary, $2$-valent or $3$-valent.
-We call the $2$-valent vertices \textit{tags}.
+By diagram we mean oriented, planar graphs with labeled edges, where all vertices are either part of the boundary or $3$-valent.
 The boundary in our case are lines at either the bottom or the top of the diagrams with a certain number of fixed points ordered from left to right.
-Moreover, in the whole section let the letters $a,b,c,d$ and $e$ denote elements of $\{0,\dots,n\}$ for some fixed $n>1$.
-To avoid all possible technical difficulties we always work over $\bC$.
-Furthermore, we use the convention that $[a]$ denotes the \textit{quantum integer} (with $[0]=1$), $[a]!$ denotes the \textit{quantum factorial}, that is
+Moreover, in the whole section let the letters $a,b,c,d$ and $e$ denote elements of $\{0,\dots,n\}$.